sovrynn/ecdo/2-LOCATION-MAPPING/africa/south-africa/etosha/README.md

 The location of Etosha is quite interesting.
 Looks like only one way in is via the east.

-Yeah, as I said in the OP, looks like a lot of water moves on the west coast.
+Yeah, looks like a lot of water moves on the west coast.
 Etosha is right there.

 It might slosh over to Etosha, or it goes via Makgadikgadi, implying quite a lot of volume makes it way up there.